 Alvernia University reflects the visionary leadership and uncommon perseverance of its founding president, Sister Mary Zygmunta Froncek, and the dedicated religious and lay faculty who laid the groundwork for academic excellence, intellectual curiosity, and learning linked with charity, service and social justice.
 As pioneers in the field of Catholic education, the Bernardine Franciscan Sisters were part of the 20th century movement in the Catholic Church to serve the poor and immigrant populations in America by founding and staffing schools and hospitals throughout the U.S. Their inclusive embrace positioned the congregation to serve beyond the needs of the Polish settlements, anticipating Alvernia's present-day outreach to the growing Latino community in Reading.
 On the campus of Mt.
 Alvernia, the sisters opened an orphanage and a high school housed in Francis Hall.
 As the Order grew and the education of its members became a priority, the congregation founded a liberal arts college for women religious in 1958, graduating its first class of four sisters in 1961.
-With the increase in lay enrollment and expansion of academic offerings, it received final accreditation from the Middle States Commission on Higher Education in November, 1967.
+With the increase in lay enrollment and expansion of academic offerings, it received final accreditation from the Middle States Commission on Higher Education in November 1967.

 Within a few decades, paralleling the history of the early Franciscan movement in Italy, the college grew beyond the original three educational buildings to an expanding campus with additional professional programs to complement a strong liberal arts core.
-Alvernia's founding mission provided the opportunity to develop new programs such as nursing, business, allied health, criminal justice and social work.
-This distinctive service niche afforded the college regional recognition for liberal learning and practical application, and has provided the impetus for continued dynamic growth.
+Alvernia's founding mission provided the opportunity to develop new programs such as nursing, business, allied health, criminal justice, and social work.
+This distinctive service niche afforded the college regional recognition for liberal learning and practical application and has provided the impetus for continued dynamic growth.
 Since 1990, a library, physical education center, student center, science center and additional residence halls have been added to the main campus facilities to support the long-range commitment to building a strong residential learning community.
-At the same time, educational outreach to adult learners has expanded, including the launch of off-campus centers in Philadelphia and Pottsville, and a Seniors College, which provides life-long learning opportunities to retired citizens in Berks County.
+At the same time, educational outreach to adult learners has expanded, including the launch of off-campus centers, and a Seniors College, which provides life-long learning opportunities to retired citizens in Berks County.

 Today, Alvernia brings together students diverse in age, background, belief, and educational interests to pursue academic excellence in a range of undergraduate, graduate, and non-degree programs, including an interdisciplinary Ph.D. program with concentrations in corporate, community and educational leadership.
 Across all programs, the hallmark of an Alvernia education is a conception of learning as grounded in values, connecting classroom and community, and linked to leadership and service.
-With the purchase of the Upland Center in 2006, Alvernia strengthened its commitment to lifelong learning and community outreach by creating a new home for graduate and adult education, and launched two new initiatives: a Center for Ethics and a Center for Community Engagement, helping to incorporate the broader community into the curriculum of higher education.
-As we move into the second decade of the Twenty First Century, Alvernia's CollegeTowne Initiative expands the reach and influence of the University into Downtown Reading.
+Alvernia's CollegeTowne Initiative expands the reach and influence of the University into downtown Reading and other locations.
 Heralding the Bernardine Sisters' earliest missions to outreach and minister to the surrounding community, Alvernia seeks to expand its relationship and community partnership with our diverse local community.
 Rooted in the liberal arts tradition of rigorous, open inquiry, Alvernia is faithful to its Catholic identity and the vision of Pope John Paul II as expressed in Ex Corde Ecclesiae.
 The university "possesses [necessary] institutional autonomy . . . and guarantees its members academic freedom," while the mission of Catholic higher education privileges "(a) the search for an integration of knowledge, (b) a dialogue between faith and reason, (c) an ethical concern, and (d) a theological perspective" (Ex Corde Ecclesiae, I, A, 12 and 15).
 Alvernia is also proud of its role as an educational resource for members of the Allentown Diocese and its active involvement in the national associations of both Catholic and Franciscan colleges and universities.